Where in the U.S. can snow pile up the most during the winter months?

 Behind the ranking

 First, we determined the factors (metrics) that are most relevant to rank the Snowiest Counties.
-We then assigned a weight to each factor based on its importance and grouped those factors into 2 categories: Snowfall and Climate.
+We then assigned a weight to each factor based on its importance and grouped those factors into 3 categories: Snowfall, Climate, and Snow Removal and Preparedness.
 The categories, factors, and their weights are listed in the table below.

 Finally, we calculated scores (out of 100 points) for each county to determine its rank in each factor, each category, and overall.
 A county’s Overall Score is the average of its scores across all factors and categories.
-The highest Overall Score ranked “Snowiest” (No. 1) and the lowest “Least Snowy” (No. 256).
+The highest Overall Score ranked “Best” (No. 1) and the lowest “Worst” (No. 258).

 Notes: